ivelum/job/README.md

 ### Working with Python sources

-Python is used for deploy scripts and the lambda function which is responsible for the job applications form processing.
+Python is used for deploy scripts and the lambda function, which is responsible for the job applications form processing.
 If you need to modify these parts:

 1. Make sure that you have [Python v3.9+](https://www.python.org/downloads/)
    installed:

    ```shell
    $ python --version
    Python 3.9.7
    ```

 2. Install the Python dependencies:

    ```shell
    $ pip install -r requirements.txt
    ```